-We’re carrying out a review into whether the protections for National Parks and AONBs are still fit for purpose.
-In particular, what might be done better, what changes will help and if the definitions and systems in place are still valid.
+In May 2018 the government asked for an independent review into whether the protections for National Parks and AONBs are still fit for purpose.
+In particular, what might be done better, what changes will help and whether the definitions and systems in place are still valid.

-The review will be led by Julian Glover and supported by an experienced advisory group.
-The members of the group have been announced as Lord Cameron of Dillington, Jim Dixon, Sarah Mukherjee, Dame Fiona Reynolds and Jake Fiennes.
-The review started in June 2018 and will report in 2019.
+The review’s final report was published on 21 September 2019.
+It was led by Julian Glover and supported by an experienced advisory group: Lord Cameron of Dillington, Jim Dixon, Sarah Mukherjee, Dame Fiona Reynolds and Jake Fiennes.

-The review’s terms of reference set out what it will look at and how it will be carried out.
+The review’s terms of reference set out what it looked at and how it was carried out.

-Now, 7 decades after a visionary report led by Sir Arthur Hobhouse led to their creation, it’s time to renew the mission.
-As part of the 25 Year Environment Plan, the government has asked Julian Glover to lead an expert panel looking at how these protections can be renewed.
+Seven decades after a visionary report by Sir Arthur Hobhouse that led to their creation, it’s time to renew the mission.
+As part of the 25 Year Environment Plan, the government asked Julian Glover to lead an expert panel looking at how these protections can be renewed.

-The review’s purpose is to ask what might be done better, what changes could assist these areas, and whether definitions and systems - which in many cases date back to their original creation - are still sufficient.
-Weakening or undermining existing protections or geographic scope are not considered.
+The review’s purpose was to ask what might be done better, what changes could assist these areas, and whether definitions and systems - which in many cases date back to their original creation - are still sufficient.
+Weakening or undermining their existing protections or geographic scope were not considered.

 the existing statutory purposes for National Parks and AONBs and how effectively they are being met